Spotify’s musical riches are so vast that it’s easy to just swim in the shallows of its desktop and mobile apps.

 Once the accounts are paired up, you’ll be able to share what you’re listening to on Spotify with your Discord friends, who’ll be able to play the song on their own device by tapping the button.
 Even better, they can listen along live, basically transforming you into a gaming DJ (NB: this final feature requires a Spotify Premium account).

-10) Peek behind the lyrics
+10) Get the lyrics right

 Read more › Reviewed: The best Sonos speakers